scullenDev/employee-directory-project/README.md

 - [ ] Take time with your partner to read through the [core requirements](#requirements) below, and to choose an idea to fulfill these requirements.
 - [ ] Next, build out simple wireframes for your app using [wireframe.cc](https://wireframe.cc/), [Figma](https://www.figma.com/) or a similar tool.
 Use these wireframes to determine how to divide your app up into modular components, and to determine how you and your partner can divide up the necessary tasks.
 - [ ] Consider using [Trello](http://trello.com) to create a project board to track tasks, priorities, and deadlines, and for visibility into what each partner is working on.
 [See here](https://trello.com/b/WjhFXOdJ/demo-project-board) for an example of how one might be organized.
-- [ ] One partner should create a GitHub repository for your app, and should add the other partner as a collaborator.
+- [ ] One partner should create a GitHub repository for your app, and should add the other partner **AND** `scullenBitwise` a collaborator.
 After the repo is set up, work together to set up [branch protections](https://docs.github.com/en/enterprise-server@3.2/repositories/configuring-branches-and-merges-in-your-repository/defining-the-mergeability-of-pull-requests/about-protected-branches) and determine a game plan for Git branching.
-- [] **All work should be done within branches, and code should only be moved to your `main`/`master` branch by way of partner-approved pull requests.
-As you work, do regular adds/commits to give yourself multiple "save points" just in case something goes wrong.
+- [ ] **All work should be done within branches, and code should only be moved to your `main`/`master` branch by way of partner-approved pull requests.
+As you work, do regular adds/commits to give yourself multiple "save points" just in case something goes wrong.**
 - [ ] Use clear, descriptive, and professional commit messages.
 (This will make things easier if you ever have to revert to a prior commit).
 - [ ] One partner should use create-react-app to generate a new React app for your app: `npx create-react-app project-name-here`.
 If you need help getting your project linked up to a GitHub repo, just ask!
 Once this code has been merged into the `main`/`master` branch, the other partner can clone the repo, create a branch, and get started developing!
 - [ ] Use the demos provided in class for reference.
 [Here](https://github.com/scullenBitwise/react-apprenticeship) is a link to the full demo repo.